boazbk/tcs/lec_08a_restricted_models.md

 The flip side of this is that for all these models,  Rice's theorem (see [ricethm](){.ref}) holds as well, which means that  deciding any semantic  property of programs in such a model is _uncomputable_.

 The uncomputability of  halting and other semantic specification problems for Turing equivalent  models motivates coming up with __restricted computational models__ that are __(a)__ powerful enough to capture a set of functions useful for certain applications but __(b)__ weak enough that we can still solve semantic specification problems on them.
-In this lecture we will discuss several such examples.
+In this chapter we will discuss several such examples.

 ## Turing completeness as a bug